areyaar/sedax-customer-schema/proof-of-customer-vocab.md

-# name

-Describes the name of the customer

-# dateOfBirth
+# birthDay

 Describes the date of birth of the customer (YYYY-MM-DD)

 # pincode

-Describe the address pincode of the customer
+Describes the address pincode of the customer